samunruh86/bluehaven/admin/email_templates/outreach.md

 ---

 ## 3. Value Propositions to Highlight
-Reference these throughout emails and calls to demonstrate why partnering with [YOUR_COMPANY] is different:
+Reference these throughout emails and calls to demonstrate why partnering with [U_COMPANY] is different:
 - Proven sales performance: [Enter yearly revenue] across the US, Canada, and Mexico with monthly purchasing volumes exceeding [Enter purchasing volume].
 - Dedicated reinvestment: 5–20% of profits cycled into brand-specific advertising to expand visibility and velocity.
 - Expert listing management: keyword research, PPC strategy, A+ Content, creative asset refreshes, and growth on marketplaces beyond Amazon (Walmart, eBay, Shopify).